Tailbone Doctor: for Tailbone Pain (Coccyx Pain)

 Dr. Foye has many years of experience treating patients with tailbone pain.
 He has published impressive results within the medical literature.

-His medical office is accessible from New Jersey, New York, Pennsylvania, Connecticut (NJ, NY, NYC, PA, CT), etc..
-Many patients with tailbone pain fly in from distant states as well.
-Click here for directions to the office.
+His medical office is accessible by driving from New Jersey, New York, Pennsylvania, Connecticut, Delaware, Maryland (NJ, NY, NYC, PA, CT, DE, MD).
+The office is just 15 minutes drive from Newark Airport, so many people with tailbone pain fly in from distant states and other countries.

 Dr. Foye’s office phone is # 973-972-2802.
 (This number is ONLY for making appointments for in-person evaluations.
 Sorry, but medical advice can NOT be given by phone to patients who have not been evaluated yet within the office.
 Please schedule an in-person consultation, so that you may receive a thoughtful, in-person evaluation.)